Estate Planning Articles

 The main benefit of passing assets directly to your grandchildren instead of having them pass through your direct children is that a taxable transfer event is eliminated from the process.

-If you pass your estate directly to your child and they then pass is to their child (your grandchild), the estate tax is levied twice—once per transfer.
+If you pass your estate directly to your child and they then pass it to their child (your grandchild), the estate tax is levied twice per transfer.
 Using a generation-skipping trust allows your estate to avoid this layer of estate taxation.

-Not only can a generation-skipping trust help your heirs save money on the federal estate tax, but also on the dozen states (plus Washington, D.C.) that also have their own estate taxes.
+A generation-skipping trust can help your heirs save money on the federal estate tax and on the dozen states (plus Washington, D.C.) that also have their own estate taxes.
 Some match the federal exemption ($11.7 million in 2021), and others start at less than $1 million.

 Read more: Four Ways to Give Your Home to Your Favorite Child